wAIfu-DEV/XSTD/README.md

     strbuilder_push_copy(&builder, "We ");
     strbuilder_push_copy(&builder, "Can!");

-    // Strings the user need to free will be returned through HeapStr or ResultOwnedStr
+    // Strings the user need to free will be returned through OwnedStr or ResultOwnedStr.
-    // This way, the intent is clear.
+    // This way, the intent is clear and explicitly declared through the code.
     ResultOwnedStr builtRes = strbuilder_get_string(&builder);

     // You do not have to compare the code to ERR_OK for it to achieve the same thing